The Law Offices of Marvin S. C. Dang, LLLC has a team of experienced attorneys and assistants.

 Here are the profiles and practice areas of the other attorneys with our law firm:

-* JASON M. OLIVER obtained his Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
+* JASON M. OLIVER, a Member/Partner of the firm, obtained his Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
 He received his B.A. degree in history from the University of Redlands in California.
 Mr. Oliver is a graduate of Punahou High School in Honolulu.
-His practice areas include: creditors’ rights, collections, foreclosures, civil litigation, and appeals.
+His practice areas include: civil litigation, creditors’ rights, collections, foreclosures, and appeals.

-* SUMMER S. OKADA earned her Juris Doctor (J.D.) degree from Loyola Law School in Los Angeles, California.
+* SUMMER S. OKADA, a Member/Partner of the firm, earned her Juris Doctor (J.D.) degree from Loyola Law School in Los Angeles, California.
 She was an editor on the Loyola Law School International and Comparative Law Review.
 Ms. Okada received her B.A. degree in Biology and Womens’ Studies from the University of Hawaii at Manoa.
 She graduated from high school at Mid-Pacific Institute in Honolulu.
-Her practice areas include: real estate law, foreclosures, mortgage lending, estate planning, probate, creditors’ rights, bankruptcy law, and legislation.
+Her practice areas include: real estate law, creditors’ rights, foreclosures, civil litigation, mortgage lending, estate planning, probate, bankruptcy law (representing creditors), and legislation.

-* RENEE M. FURUTA obtained her Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
+* RENEE M. FURUTA received her Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
 Ms. Furuta received a B.A. degree in English from the University of Hawaii at Manoa.
 She graduated from Pearl City High School.
-Her practice areas include: creditors’ rights, collections, and civil litigation.
+Her practice areas include: civil litigation, creditors’ rights, and collections.

-* AMY JACKSON earned her Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
+* AMY JACKSON received her Juris Doctor (J.D.) degree from the William S. Richardson School of Law at the University of Hawaii.
 Ms. Jackson received her B.S. degree in Business Administration from the University of Southern California.
-She graduated from Kamehameha Schools.
-Her practice areas include: foreclosures, creditors’ rights, and civil litigation.
+She graduated from the Kamehameha Schools.
+Her practice areas include: civil litigation, creditors’ rights, and foreclosures.

 All attorneys with our firm are licensed to practice law in the State of Hawaii and are members of the Hawaii State Bar Association.